Official Contest Rules

 – prepare a short movie – approximately 5 minutes long – showing the status of their project and post the movie on YouTube

 – create an account on Instructables.com website and post there a few steps from their project along with a link to the YouTube movie and other relevant files.

 Further instructions will be given before the pre-evaluation announcement is made.

 Contestants will present their projects during the contest finals in Cluj-Napoca, Romania in May 2018.

 Teams that present the projects in Cluj Finals get to keep the hardware they received at the beginning of the competition, as a courtesy of Digilent!

 The project submission includes the entire source code, project report, video, and all the presentation materials (in electronic format) as well as two printed copies of the project report that will be provided to the jury.
 The project presentation should include a slide-show presentation and a short movie.
 Guidelines for the reports and presentations are available on the contest’s website in the Design Contest Report Guidelines document on the contest webpage.

-All the projects will be posted by the contestants on Instructables.com, in the final implementation phase, prior to the Finals, following the organizers’ instructions and the website format.
+All the projects will be posted by the contestants on Instructables.com or Digilent Projects, in the final implementation phase, prior to the Finals, following the organizers’ instructions and the website format.